Skip to content

 ATT&CK mapping

-• T1486 — Data Encrypted for Impact: bulk WriteData + DELETE patterns (ransomware).
+• T1486 Data Encrypted for Impact.
+Bulk WriteData + DELETE patterns.

-• T1565.001 — Stored Data Manipulation: arbitrary file writes to monitored data shares.
+• T1565.001 Stored Data Manipulation.
+Arbitrary writes to monitored data shares.

-Naively setting Everyone : All access : Success+Failure on a busy directory will produce hundreds of thousands of 4663 records per minute and bury your collection.
+Setting Everyone : All access : Success+Failure on a busy directory produces hundreds of thousands of 4663s per minute and buries the collection.
 SACLs are precision instruments.
 Audit:

-• Only the access types you care about (ReadData for credential stores; WriteData + DELETE for data shares; rarely both).
+• Only the access types you care about.
+ReadData for credential stores.
+WriteData + DELETE for data shares.
+Rarely both at once.

-• Only success — failures are rarer and rarely interesting.
+• Only success.
+Failures are rarer and rarely interesting in this corpus.

 • Specific files, not whole drives.
 The SAM file, not all of C:\Windows\System32\config\.
 The HR share, not all of D:\.

-A well-tuned SACL on five high-value objects produces 50-200 records a day per host — entirely tractable.
+A well-tuned SACL on five high-value objects produces 50 to 200 records a day per host.
+Entirely tractable.

-• Indexing services (Windows Search, Spotlight-style) hit metadata via ReadAttributes — usually filter-able by AccessList.
+• Indexing services (Windows Search) hit metadata via ReadAttributes.
+Usually filter-able by AccessList.

-• Backup-staged restores look like ransomware writes (many files, one process, in a directory) but the process is your backup agent.
+• Backup-staged restores look like ransomware writes (many files, one process, in a directory).
+Process tells you the difference.

-• Defender real-time scanning reads everything; if you audit too broadly, it's the dominant noise source.
+• Defender real-time scanning reads everything.
+If you audit too broadly, it dominates the noise.

-• Content of the access: you see that a file was read/written, not what was read/written.
-For the latter you need an EDR or FIM (File Integrity Monitoring) product.
+• The content of the access.
+You see that a file was read or written, not what was read or written.
+For that, EDR or FIM.

-• Why the access happened: just the syscall outcome.
-To correlate to user intent, pair with 4688 / Sysmon 1 for the calling process's full context.
+• Why the access happened.
+To correlate to user intent, pair with 4688 or Sysmon 1 for the calling process's full context.

-• Failed access by default: many shops only audit Success; configure Failure only if you genuinely care about thwarted access attempts.
+• Failed access by default.
+Many shops only audit Success.
+Configure Failure only if you genuinely care about thwarted attempts.

 Where 4663 fits in a timeline